IPS-Eye-White

 If this interpretation is correct, Paul forbids women to exercise authority over a man, not because women are less capable in any sense, but because such violation of the created order between men and women is precisely how spiritual deception got a foothold in the human race in the first place.
 "Men and women are both more vulnerable to error and sin when they forsake the order that God has intended."
 [24]

-I am afraid that I cannot possibly see this interpretation as being correct.
+I am afraid that this interpretation cannot possibly be correct.

-To me, that he just followed in her footsteps was a measure of his lack of leadership qualities, which makes me wonder what Adam would have done had Eve actually come to him first.
+That he just followed in her footsteps was a measure of his lack of leadership qualities, which makes me wonder what Adam would have done had Eve actually come to him first.
 Put it this way - the very purpose fora leader in the church, is to guide the flock to the best of his ability.
-When someone sins, then tempts the leader to sin, he doesn't passively comply, but endeavors to get the person concerned to repent of their error.
+When someone sins then tempts the leader to sin, he doesn't passively comply but endeavors to get the person concerned to repent of their error.

 Male Headship...
 The Feminist Interpretation